learn-co-curriculum/phase-0-macos-env-nodejs/README.md

 ## Install Node.js

-For our JavaScript labs and lessons, we expect that students use Node.js on Ubuntu.
+For our JavaScript labs and lessons, we expect that students use Node.js on their macOS operating system.
 If Node Version Manager (NVM) has been successfully installed, you can quickly install Node.js with a couple of commands.

 ### Action Item